joeworkman/colorschemer-solarized/README.markdown

 Installation & Usage
 ------------

-Sincw this is a ColorSchemer Studio document, you will need to store this in a location where you can access it when you need it.
+Since this is only ColorSchemer Studio document, you will need to store this in a location where you can access it when you need it.
 Simply double click the file and it will open in ColorSchemer Studio.

 License
 -------